 |Distance||87 miles (140 km)|

-Coaches from Belfast to Dublin cover the 87 miles (140 km) long trip with our travel partners like.
+Coaches from Belfast to Dublin cover the 87 miles (140 km) long route with our travel partners like.
 There are direct coach services available.
-Travellers depart most frequently from Belfast Central and arrive in Dublin, Dublin Airport.
+Travellers depart most frequently from Belfast Central and arrive in Dublin, Merrion Square.

 Buses from Belfast to Dublin typically take between 2 and a half to just over 3 hours, depending on the route taken and whether it is a direct service.
 Aircoach and Bus Éireann are the key providers for this route.
 Services from both providers depart round-the-clock on an hourly basis, except for during the night when the interval between departures becomes every two hours.
 Prices don't change majorly between the providers or time of day, staying fairly uniform throughout.